cualquiercosa327/smbpractice/README.md

 	* Press Select to get back to title screen.

 ## Display
-From left to right, the top status bar displays:
+From left to right, the top status bar displays are,

 	* Current frame-rule.
 	* Lowest 2 digits of current frame number.
 	* Number of frames left on frame-rule when beating area.